 - Keep surveying the industry and your competitors to make sure you are keeping on top of the latest online developments and innovations.

-- Learn now to recognise fads disguised as innovations – don’t feel like you have to go off and chase after every new trend – but have your mind open to new possibilities and niches.
+- Learn how to recognise fads disguised as innovations.
+Don’t feel like you have to go off and chase after every new trend.
+But have your mind open to new possibilities and niches.
 If you can set yourself up a leader in a specific niche, it could mean a huge payoff for you.
-Google Trends is a great way to keep an eye out for what people are searching for, and whether an interest in a product or market is growing or declining.
+Google Trends is a great way to keep an eye out for what people are searching for.
+You can also use it to understand whether an interest in a product or market is growing or declining.

 #4].
 Plan for the future